 Although commerce is a driving force for our technologies, TAPPI technical sessions are not a platform for commercial (sales) presentations.
 Presentations that are technical and objective enhance the credibility of the presenter and his or her organization.
 Restricting commercialism ultimately benefits both the presenters and the TAPPI audience.

 Excessive use of brand names, product names or logos, failure to substantiate performance claims, and failure to objectively discuss alternative methods, processes or equipment are indicators of sales presentations.
 Note: If the technical paper you submit does not comply with TAPPI guidelines, it will not be printed in the proceedings.
 You will be notified if any issues need to be addressed and will have an opportunity to correct the problem.
 Here’s how to avoid some common violations:

 For more specifics, please review the Commercialism Guidelines document.

-Please remember you must also register for the conference.
+Please remember you must also Register for the conference.
 Significantly reduced rates are available to speakers.
-You should also remember to book your hotel room as early as possible; TAPPI's discounted rooms will go fast.
+You should also remember to book your hotel room as early as possible; TAPPI's discounted room blocks will sell out.

 General Conference/Program questions: